Samuelgichanga/Group-14/README.md

 ## Conclusion
-To answer the Business question, the gasoline service providers could invest in any city because the trends are the same and even the forecasted future trends are the same for all cities there is no advantage of investing one city over the other.
+To answer the Business question, the gasoline service providers could invest in any city because the trends are the same and even the forecasted future trends are the same for all cities there is no advantage of investing in one city over the other.

-The model predictions were useful in this contexts:
+The model predictions were useful in this context:

 + Consistency in Gasoline Price Trends: The analysis reveals a consistent and parallel trend in gasoline prices across all cities under consideration.
-This suggests that external factors affecting gasoline prices,  have a uniform impact on retail prices in these cities.
+This suggests that external factors affecting gasoline prices  have a uniform impact on retail prices in these cities.

-+ we observed Common Influencing Factors:The observed similarity in trends implies that there are factors influencing gasoline prices that affect all cities simultaneously.
++ We observed Common Influencing Factors: The observed similarity in trends implies that there are factors influencing gasoline prices that affect all cities simultaneously.

 + Global Market Dynamics: The uniform trend in gasoline prices is indicative of the interconnectedness of global markets.
 Fluctuations in international oil prices and market dynamics seem to propagate uniformly, impacting the retail prices of gasoline in various cities.

 + Economic Implications: Understanding the consistent trend in gasoline prices across cities can have implications for economic forecasting and policy planning.
 Decision-makers can use this information to anticipate the potential effects of global economic changes on local economies and consumer behavior related to fuel consumption.

-+ Consumer Behavior and Sensitivity:The uniformity in gasoline price trends reflect a shared sensitivity among consumers in different cities to changes in fuel costs.
++ Consumer Behavior and Sensitivity: The uniformity in gasoline price trends reflects a shared sensitivity among consumers in different cities to changes in fuel costs.
 This insight could be valuable for businesses, policymakers, and researchers studying consumer behavior and preferences related to energy expenditures.

 ## Recommendations